drivendataorg/visiomel-melanoma-runtime/README.md

 This repository has three primary uses for competitors:

 :bulb: **Provide example solutions**: You can find an examples to help you develop your solution.
-The [random baseline solution](https://github.com/drivendataorg/visiomel-melanoma-runtime/tree/main/examples_src/random_baseline) contains minimal code that runs succesfully in the runtime environment output and outputs a proper submission.
+* The [random baseline solution](https://github.com/drivendataorg/visiomel-melanoma-runtime/tree/main/examples_src/random_baseline) contains minimal code that runs succesfully in the runtime environment output and outputs a proper submission.
 This simply generates a random probability between zero and one for each tif.
 You can use this as a guide to bring in your model and generate a submission.
+* The [benchmark solution](https://github.com/drivendataorg/visiomel-melanoma-runtime/tree/main/examples_src/benchmark) contains submission code and assets from the [benchmark blog post](https://drivendata.co/blog/visiomel-melanoma-benchmark).

 :wrench: **Test your submission**: Test your submission using a locally running version of the competition runtime to discover errors before submitting to the competition site.
 You can also find a [scoring script](https://github.com/drivendataorg/visiomel-melanoma-runtime/blob/main/scripts/score.py) implementing the competition metric.